USStateDept/StatePassiveInstrumentationNode/README.md

 - PingUpdate.ps1 requires Windows 8/Server 2012 or later.

-Needs web front end.
 You can see the ping updates if you run the following query against the SPIN DB:

 ```SQL
 SELECT TOP 1000 [NodeID]